 Trump's Pick For Fed Signals Interest Rate Hike Likely Next Month

-The Federal Reserve is likely to raise interest rates at its December meeting, Jerome Powell, President Trump's pick to be chairman of the Federal Reserve, signaled Tuesday.
+The Federal Reserve is likely to raise interest rates at its December meeting, Jerome Powell, President Trump's pick to be Fed chairman, signaled Tuesday.

 "I think the case for raising interest rates at our next meeting is coming together," Powell told the Senate Banking Committee at his confirmation hearing.